hyperledger/besu/docs/Pantheon-API/Authentication.md

 Pantheon uses the username and password to authenticate users and [JWT tokens](https://jwt.io/introduction/) to authorize JSON-RPC requests.

 !!! important
-    Authenticated requests must be made over HTTPS.
-HTTPS is encrypted which prevents eavesdropping on the connection to obtain the JWT token from the requests.
+    To prevent interception of authentication credentials and authenticated tokens, make authenticated requests over HTTPS.
+    We recommended production deployments are run behind a network layer that provides SSL termination.
+    Pantheon does not provide a HTTPS connection natively.

 ## Credentials File